 Contact Congress: COVID-19 impact on afterschool programs

 The COVID-19 pandemic is rapidly impacting families, youth, and the afterschool program providers who serve them.
 These concerns should be top of mind for Congress and the administration when negotiating coronavirus relief legislation.
-Congress just passed the Families First Coronavirus Response Act and now is considering a third and then, soon, a fourth coronavirus bill that must prioritize youth.
+Congress has passed the Families First Coronavirus Response Act and the CARES Act and is considering additional coronavirus response and recovery legislation that must prioritize youth.
 Your Representatives and Senators must hear from you now on how this public health crisis is affecting youth, youth-serving organizations, and your community-at-large.

 There are specific policy issues we believe will help support youth and ensure out-of-school-time organizations can navigate the impact of this crisis:

 - $500 million immediate increase in 21st CCLC to cover programs now and address the increased need for summer learning programs this summer and afterschool programs next fall to help students at risk for learning loss